Friday, December 29, 2023

 After finishing second in consecutive races at Long Beach and Barber, Grosjean had one top ten finish in the final 13 races of the season, a sixth at Nashville.
 His average finish was 15.176, only 0.118 positions better than Ilott.

 An average of 17 points per race would earn him 289 points.
-That would have bene good enough for 13th last year in the championship as Rinus VeeKay was 14th on 277 points.
+That would have been good enough for 13th last year in the championship as Rinus VeeKay was 14th on 277 points.
 I don't think Grosjean is going to crack the top 13 for a third consecutive year and I expect a step back.

 7. Rahal Letterman Lanigan Racing will have at least three races where all three cars finishing in the top ten